-However in defence of the pair, they were at the time busy fighting a rearguard action to "save" the names they'd proposed in a total of 357 taxonomic and nomenclatural acts/changes in relation to Australasian herpetofauna (in three papers) in the face of actions by other Australian herpetologists to have them suppressed by the ICZN, and so the pair were probably otherwise preoccupied.
-Refer to Anonymous (1987) and later publications in the Bulletin of Zoological Nomenclature relating to ICZN case number 2531 for details.
+However in defence of the pair, they were at the time busy fighting a rearguard action to "save" the names they'd proposed in a total of 357 taxonomic and nomenclatural acts/ changes in relation to Australasian herpetofauna (in three papers) in the face of actions by other Australian herpetologists to have them suppressed by the ICZN, and so the pair were probably otherwise preoccupied.
+Refer to Anonymous (1987) and later publications in the Bulle-tin of Zoological Nomenclature relating to ICZN case number 2531 for details.

-What was 100% certain to me by end 1998 was that "Cannia weigeli" and Pailsus pailsei were very similar, if not the same.
+What was 100% certain to this author by end 1998 was that "Cannia weigeli" and Pailsus pailsei were very similar, if not the same.

-And yes, as already stated, the picture of the relationships between the two have now become somewhat clearer.
+The picture of the relationships between the two have now become somewhat clearer.